-Testing of genital samples is not often done because mycoplasmas are frequently part of the normal flora of the genital tract.
-However, a culture for M. hominis and U. urealyticum may sometimes be requested when a sexually active male has inflammation of the urethra that is not due to gonorrhoea or chlamydia (non-gonococcal urethritis, NGU) or when a female is suspected of having a genital mycoplasma infection, after tests for gonorrhoea and chlamydia have come back negative.
+Testing of genital samples is now becoming more common in many sexual health clinics in UK.
+M. genitalium DNA testing and/or culture for M. hominis and U. urealyticum may sometimes be requested when a sexually active male has inflammation of the urethra that is not due to gonorrhoea or chlamydia (non-gonococcal urethritis, NGU) or when a female is suspected of having a genital mycoplasma infection, after tests for gonorrhoea and chlamydia have come back negative.

 What does the test result mean?

 Significant concentrations of M. pneumoniae IgM and/or a four-fold increase in IgG levels between the initial sample and the convalescent sample indicate an active or recent M. pneumoniae infection.
 Increases in IgG, without IgM, can also be seen with a re-infection.